seanwong1/atelier-ecommerce-frontend/README.md

 6. [License](#license)

 ## Overview <a id='overview'></a>
-The Atelier E-Commerce Website, a project powered by React.js, Express.js, and CSS.
-This redesigned e-commerce website features a seamless product overview, a related products section, dynamic questions and answers between users, and insightful reviews to aid in shopping.
+The Atelier E-Commerce Website is built with React.js and Express.js.
+It features a comprehensive product overview, related products carousel, user Q&A, and a reviews section to help inform shopping decisions.

 ## Setup <a id='setup'></a>
 ### Docker